-The world had paused, drawing a sharp breath.
-Even Atlas, whose shoulders now hunched under the unbearable weight of the Earth, had frozen, in awe of what had become of his possession.
-Murder, terrorism, pain, suffering- the list was endless.
-His grandiose possession- his lone belonging- had become blackened, charred by the fires of rage and left to burn by the faltering leaders.
+The world paused, drawing a sharp breath.
+Even Atlas, shoulders hunched under the unbearable weight of the Earth, froze, in awe of what had become of his possession.
+Murder, terrorism, pain, suffering – the list was endless.
+His grandiose possession – his sole object – had become blackened, charred by the fires of rage and left to burn by faltering leaders.

 He turned, rolling the Earth from his shoulders and into his palms, which had since wrinkled and grayed.
 He had no use for them any longer, not since the war that had damned him to this burden.
-Atlas scanned over the jagged mountain peaks, around the skyscrapers, industries, and homes, under rocks and trees, and, even in the depths of the deepest oceans.
+Atlas scanned the jagged mountain peaks, around the skyscrapers, factories, and homes, under rocks and trees, and even in the depths of the deepest oceans.
 There they were, the people.
-Upon first glance, Atlas could not bring himself to understand why they were shivering, crying, yelling, fighting, all the time, but then he visited the days back before his sentence, when his brother was free from Tartarus, and when he did not bear the burden of the blackened world.
+Upon first glance, Atlas could not understand why they were shivering, crying, yelling, fighting all the time, but then he visited the days back before his sentence, when his brother was free from Tartarus, and when he did not bear the burden of the blackened world.

 He also feared that many had become like his other daughter, one who did not weep for Hyas: Calypso.
 She was a sly woman, forever taunting and teasing and manipulating.
 He saw much of her in the suited men and women down in the charred world.
 Atlas wished he had seen more of Dione, another daughter.

 Dione had been the lone child to visit her father.
-She had turned to become a beautiful woman with both unblemished skin and an unblemished heart.
+She had grown into a beautiful woman with unblemished skin and an unblemished heart.
 The evils and misfortunes of her siblings had not touched her.
-And, now, she mothered a small child, a beautiful mockery of her likeness, Venus.
+And now she mothered a small child, a beautiful mockery of her likeness, Venus.

-Venus was like a doll.
-She was small and sweet and forever asking her mother on why her grandfather was to hold something so heavy in his frail age.
+Venus was like a doll: small and sweet and forever asking her mother why her grandfather had to hold something so heavy at his frail age.
 She had once touched the Earth, her fingerprints smearing light through the dark.
-It had then paused, slowly growing lighter in those minutes, as though reverting backwards to the day Atlas had first held it.
-But then it quivered and shook and grew darker.
+It had then paused, slowly growing lighter in those minutes, as though reverting back to the day Atlas had first held it.
+But then it quivered and shook and grew dark once more.

-Tears ran like rivers over Atlas' wrinkled cheeks.
+Tears ran like rivers over Atlas’s wrinkled cheeks.
 Why had such a beautiful place become so ugly?
 Why had everything pure and clean ceased?
-Where were Venus' sticky fingerprints?
+Where were Venus’s sticky fingerprints?

-"Grandfather?" a voice like honey beckoned.
-"Grandfather, are you alright?
+“Grandfather?”
+A voice like honey beckoned.
+“Grandfather, are you all right?
 Has the world become too heavy for your spine?
-I will help you carry it."
+I will help you carry it.”

 “No, my dear, I’m afraid you will not understand the burdens that come with carrying this world.”

-She sat down at his feet, as she did when a child.
-"I will if you tell me."
+She sat down at his feet, as she had as a child.
+“I will if you tell me.”

-"That world, your punishment, are they in a war?"
+“That world, your punishment, is it at war?”